 Today, I am fulfilling a dream by running Save God’s Kids, because I know it is God’s plan for me.
 I also know that when the time is right, God will lead me to a person that I can collaborate with to create the kind of music that will listen to and learn from.
 But for now, I am focused on reaching every parent in America, and then the world, who wants their kids to live healthy and fulfill God’s plan.

 We were taught at an early age to love Jesus above everything else.
 While it’s easy to take things for granted, my parents raised us to give thanks for everything we have, because we know that it all comes from God.
-We were also taught that most people in the world are not nearly as fortunate, and therefore we must always help our brothers and sisters whenever we can.
-I was so excited when Nancy asked me to help her develop Save God’s Kids.
-Not only did it give me an opportunity to spend more time with my sister before she headed off to college, but it also gave me a better appreciation for how lucky we are to have the healthy foods that every child deserves.
-With the Lord’s help, I know we can make a difference.
+We were also taught that most people in the world are not as fortunate, and therefore we must always help our brothers and sisters whenever possible.
+I have loved every second of creating Save God’s Kids because I know I’m serving God and others, while learning how to eat better myself.

-Because I love all of God’s children, I intend someday to becoming a neonatal intensive care nurse.
+Because I love all of God’s children, my goal in life is to become a neonatal intensive care nurse.
 Despite all of our amazing medicine, 6 out of every 1000 babies born in America die before their first birthday.
-So many never make it out of the hospital.
+That’s 23,000 babies every year.
+So many of God’s kids never make it out of the hospital.
 Because of my amazing faith, I want the responsibility of caring for these beautiful children of God, especially those that God plans on calling home.
-In the meantime, I’m focused on helping expecting moms eat the food their developing child needs.
+In the meantime, I’m focused on helping expecting moms eat the nourishing foods their developing child needs.